sam-goodwin/eventual/docs/tutorial/1-bank-account.md

 Next, we need to implement the logic for this API.
 It'll need to generate an ID for the account and store a record of it in a database.
 This is a great use-case for AWS DynamoDB so let's take a short detour to show how to integrate an AWS Resource such as DynamoDB into a Service.
 Eventual is designed to work with any database of your choosing - we'll demo DynamoDB but this procedure is compatible with any cloud resource or service (whether AWS or external, e.g. Planetscale).

 If you followed one of the [getting started guides](../getting-started/0-create-new-project.md) then you'll have a `Service` defined in your infrastructure stack.
-Something like the following:
+S1 omething like the following:

 ```ts
 const service = new Service(stack, "Service", {